apachesep/Zefania-Bible/README.md

 Scripture Look up plug-in allows you to either create a link to Biblegateway, Zefania Bible modal popup window, or insert scripture directly into the page.

 Support for Facebook Open Graph.
+RSS feeds can be used by any application, or Facebook